Phone-GWP-group

 Improve organisation and prevent equipment loss

-Another common use for Plastazote® is that of tool control.
+Another common use for Plastazote is as tool-control foam.

-In fact, this is critical for a number of industries such as aerospace, medical and even automotive.
+In fact, this is critical for industries such as aerospace, medical, and automotive.

-Through lamination of different coloured, contrasting foams, and then creating recesses for tools to be placed within, this “shadow foam” quickly and clearly highlights whether a tool has been put back in the case.
+By laminating different-coloured, contrasting foams and creating recesses for tools, this “shadow foam” quickly and clearly indicates whether a tool has been returned to the case.

-Although initially developed to save lives (e.g. ensuring tools were not left within aircraft engines – or even medical patients’ bodies), there are a number of benefits for other applications too.
+Although initially developed to save lives (e.g., ensuring tools were not left within aircraft engines or even in patients’ bodies), it also offers benefits for other applications.

 Leaving tools on site (effectively losing them) can cost companies thousands each year.
-It can also result in poor productivity if field engineers turn up on site without the correct tools or equipment.
+It can also reduce productivity if field engineers arrive on site without the correct tools or equipment.

-Tool control foam quickly highlights if a tool is missing, allowing appropriate action to be taken.
+Tool control foam quickly highlights when a tool is missing, enabling appropriate action.

 Plastazote tool control